Mystic Rectangle in Composite Chart: The Relationship's Supported Tension

 The composite chart describes the relationship as its own entity, not either partner.
 This is the interpretive distinction that most often trips readers who are new to composite work.
 When a composite Mystic Rectangle says the relationship holds friction productively, that statement is about the partnership itself; it does not mean either partner individually handles friction well.
 The relationship can have capacities neither partner carries alone.

-A practical test: look at what the two natives report about their own natal charts vs what they report about the partnership.
-If the partnership demonstrates capacities (sustained honesty, productive conflict, recovery from rupture) that neither native shows as consistently in their individual lives, those capacities belong to the relationship as a composite entity.
-This is the observable consequence of the composite pattern, and it explains why some couples feel their relationship is bigger than either of them.
-It is, structurally, in a specific and measurable way.
+A practical test: look at what the two people report about their own natal charts vs what they report about the partnership.
+If the partnership demonstrates capacities, such as sustained honesty, productive conflict, or recovery from rupture, that neither person shows as consistently in individual life, those capacities may belong to the relationship as a composite entity.
+This is an interpretive observation, not an objective measurement of the bond.

 How conflict gets metabolized in composite charts